ilhan-mstf/puppeteer-investigation/README.md

 ```

 #### Comparing Screenshots
 You can detect changes visually by taking screenshots of different versions of your application.
 You can take screenshots with Puppeteer but you need another tool to compare them.
 This sample uses [`pixelmatch` library](https://www.npmjs.com/package/pixelmatch).
-Be aware that some of these tools find differences by checking the pixel difference, therefore, if the text is changed, they will show it as a change.

 ```js
 const fs = require('fs');